 "We don't eat off the land entirely, but the ultimate goal would be to do more of that."

-After taking out top spot, Andy is co-owner of the Three Blue Ducks restaurants and has now risen up the ranks to be one of the show's judges alongside Jock Zonfrillo and Melissa Leong.
+After taking out top spot, Andy is co-owner of the Three Blue Ducks restaurants and famously returned as one of the show's judges alongside Jock Zonfrillo and Melissa Leong.

 After taking out the coveted title, the former town planner has since published her own cookbook and co-hosts daily cooking show My Market Kitchen with her 2013 MasterChef runner-up Lynton Tapp.